theogf/ParticleFlow_Exp/README.md

 ## Datasets

-The used datasets will automatically be downloaded from their source, feel free to use anything!
+The used datasets will automatically be downloaded from their source, via `DataDeps.jl`  but feel free to add anything you want in `data/exp_raw`!